-Introduction to Fuel Cell
+Introduction to Fuel Cells

-A fuel cell is an electrochemical mechanism that produces power without combustion by joining hydrogen and oxygen to generate water and heat.
+A fuel cells is an electrochemical mechanism that produces power without combustion by joining hydrogen and oxygen to generate water and heat.
 The voltage created by a single cell is typically rather small (< 1 volt), so many cells are connected in series to create a useful voltage.
 Hydrogen fuel cells are feasible to modernize the way the globe visions, generates, and utilizes energy.
 So far, hydrogen has been used to power, mobile phones to NASA’s space programs etc.

 At room temperature, hydrogen is: